Spice it Up

 If you like burning zesty spiced up candles to get your house in the mood on a cold afternoon, you are going to love preparing this recipe.
 It requires an extra portion of patience to chop all this fruit but it is definitely worth it!
 The preparation will keep you busy and creative too…

 Make this filling and preserve it in jars.
-You can add it to the “Sunday apple strudel” (link) or in any fruit pies you like to make, to highlight their aromas and flavours, giving your taste buds a wonderful ride!
+You can add it to the “Sunday apple strudel” in my book or with Christmas Apple Crumble or in any fruit pies you like to make, to highlight their aromas and flavours.

 Spicy Fruit Filling for Pies